Recent human evolution: Early Modern Period to present

 Multidisciplinary research suggests that ongoing evolution could help explain the rise of certain medical conditions such as autism and autoimmune disorders.
 Autism and schizophrenia may be due to genes inherited from the mother and the father which are over-expressed and which fight a tug-of-war in the child's body.
 Allergies, asthma, and autoimmune disorders appear linked to higher standards of sanitation, which prevent the immune systems of modern humans from being exposed to various parasites and pathogens the way their ancestors' were, making them hypersensitive and more likely to overreact.
-The human body is not built from a professionally engineered blue print but a system shaped over long periods of time by evolution with all kinds of trade-offs and imperfections.
+The human body is not built from a professionally engineered blueprint but a system shaped over long periods of time by evolution with all kinds of trade-offs and imperfections.
 Understanding the evolution of the human body can help medical doctors better understand and treat various disorders.
 Research in evolutionary medicine suggests that diseases are prevalent because natural selection favors reproduction over health and longevity.
 In addition, biological evolution is slower than cultural evolution and humans evolve more slowly than pathogens.

 Whereas in the ancestral past, humans lived in geographically isolated communities where inbreeding was rather common, modern transportation technologies have made it much easier for people to travel great distances and facilitated further genetic mixing, giving rise to additional variations in the human gene pool.
 It also enables the spread of diseases worldwide, which can have an effect on human evolution.
 Furthermore, climate change may trigger the mass migration of not just humans but also diseases affecting humans.
 Besides the selection and flow of genes and alleles, another mechanism of biological evolution is epigenetics, or changes not to the DNA sequence itself, but rather the way it is expressed.
 Scientists already know that chronic illnesses and stress are epigenetic mechanisms.